pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

   "testRunner": "xunit"
 }
 ```
-And in last step lets add a stub test class, inheriting `DependencyInjectionSpecificationTests` and overriding container creation delegate.
+And in the last step lets add a stub test class, inheriting `DependencyInjectionSpecificationTests` and overriding container creation delegate.
 This will allow us to run specification tests against our implementation.

 ``` csharp
 using System;